cfarkas/SARS-CoV-2-freebayes/README.md

 cd SARS-CoV-2-freebayes
 samtools faidx covid19-refseq.fasta
 chmod 755 SARS-CoV-2* covid19-refseq.fasta*
-./SARS-CoV-2-freebayes.sh SRA_list covid19-refseq.fasta Threads
+./SARS-CoV-2-NGS-freebayes.sh SRA_list covid19-refseq.fasta VF Threads
 ```
 This execution will:

 - Download SRA datasets from the provided list, convert to fastq, trim adaptors and gzip reads, for each line of the provided list
 - Align trimmed reads against SARS-CoV-2 reference genome (NC_045512.2) by using minimap2
-- Call variants (viral frequency >= 0.5) by using freebayes as frequency-based pooled caller
+- Call variants at a certain viral frequency by using freebayes as frequency-based pooled caller
 - Merge all variants in a single VCF file by using jacquard.
 This VCF file also contains viral frequencies in the AF field (AF=AO/AO+RO).
 See AO and RO fields for alternative and reference allele counts.

 ### Example

 We provided a curated list of 17560 SARS-CoV-2 worldwide datasets until July 28, 2020 (see SRA_Accessions_Jul_28_2020.tabular).
 We also provided curated lists in txt format by continent (see July_28_2020_*.txt files).
 As an example, we will collect variants from July_28_2020_North_America.txt datasets using 30 threads.
-In Ubuntu it is recommended to increase open file limit and stack size accordingly at the number of genomes to process, otherwise these steps will crush. see README_ulimit for details in Ubuntu.
+In Ubuntu it is recommended to increase open file limit and stack size accordingly at the number of genomes to process, otherwise these steps may crush. see README_ulimit for details in Ubuntu.

 ```
 ulimit -n 1000000 && ulimit -s 299999  # increase stack size and open file limit, see README_ulimit for details.
-./SARS-CoV-2-NGS-freebayes.sh July_28_2020_North_America.txt covid19-refseq.fasta 30
+./SARS-CoV-2-NGS-freebayes.sh July_28_2020_North_America.txt covid19-refseq.fasta 0.4999 30
 ```
 will collect variants (VF>=0.5) in each Sample.
-To change VF, edit F value in line 139 of SARS-CoV-2-NGS-freebayes.sh script or filter with vcffilter (see vcffilter --help).

 ### Number of variants per genome